 I have worked with some amazing teachers.
-The techniques and approaches they shared have stayed with me and inform my work now: Elaine Liechti; Nicola Ley (Pooley); Daverick Leggett for the start of my Chi Gung life and on food energetics; Cliff Andrews and his ever-developing Zen work; Bill Palmer and Movement Shiatsu; Chris Jarmey’s Chi Gung; and Suzanne Yates’ pioneering mother’s work; Authors which I have been inspired by include Carola Beresford-Cooke and Veet Allen for sound theory; Shizuto Masunaga for the background that I regularly need to return to; Dianne Connelly and the 5 elements; Wataru Ohashi for baby Shiatsu; Maciocia and Tom Williams for TCM (and the herbal treatments and talks with Mark Wright were invaluable).
+The techniques and approaches they shared have stayed with me and inform my work now: Elaine Liechti; Nicola Ley (Pooley); Daverick Leggett for the start of my Chi Gung life and on food energetics; Cliff Andrews and his ever-developing Zen work; Bill Palmer and Movement Shiatsu; Chris Jarmey’s Chi Gung; and Suzanne Yates’ pioneering mother’s work; Authors which I have been inspired by include Carola Beresford-Cooke and Veet Allen for their sound approach to theory; Shizuto Masunaga for the background that I regularly need to return to; Dianne Connelly and the 5 elements; Wataru Ohashi for baby Shiatsu; Maciocia and Tom Williams for TCM (and the herbal treatments and talks with Mark Wright were invaluable).

 The Shiatsu I have received, the actual experience of feeling Shiatsu and how it effects my whole self, is central to the way I am.
 You could say that it was my initial sessions with Sandra Reeve in Bristol that started me off: I discovered that Shiatsu was so powerful that it could help me deal with a serious problem that Western medicine could not solve.
 Other practitioners who have helped are: Joanna Legard (Cranio-sacral therapist Joanna Legard has been really influential, with her gentle but deep touch; and the wisdom of Kathy Lloyd, Pat Black and now Kate McGarry with psychotherapy over the years.

 Whilst not following a specific religion or named spiritual practice, I have been influenced by Taoist and Buddhist beliefs for many years.
 I sit in daily meditation, aiming for mindfulness, and these practices support me in my understanding of my place in the community and in contemplation of the deeper aspects of our being.